-BSc Economics:
+BSc Financial Economics

-A distinctive feature of the BSc Economics programme is the fact that it allows students to choose modules in the main topics, namely Quantitative Techniques, Microeconomics and Macroeconomics, according to their interest and aptitude in pursuing economics at practical or theoretical routes.
+A distinctive feature of the BSc Financial Economics is the fact that it allows students to choose modules in Quantitative Techniques and Microeconomics, according to their interest and aptitude in pursuing financial economics at practical or theoretical routes.

-The programme includes 270 credits of compulsory modules and 90 credits of options.
+The programme structure includes 300 credits of compulsory modules and 60 credits of options.
 These include 120 credits at level 4, 120 credits at level 5 and 120 credits at level 6.

-While the programme structure in terms allows for flexibility in module selection, many modules will have stated pre-requisites to allow orderly progression.
+While the programme structure in terms allows some flexibility in module selection, many modules will have stated pre-requisites to allow orderly progression.

-Foundation Year programme:
+BSc Financial Economics with Foundation Year: